 Almost everything about Mashhad relates to its role as the holiest city in Iran.
 As the capital of Iran’s Khorasan province, Mashhad’s year-round cool temperatures and fascinating insights into the Shi’ite heartland have much to offer visitors.

 Mashhad is also known for gemstones and it was included in WIPO since 2016.
 The area with 39 known different varieties of gemstone is rich enough to export gemstones to many other countries.
-More than 16 thousand registered artisans are busy in the field in nearly 500 different workshops.
-With 9 tons of exploitation a year, Agate (Aghigh) is the most popular gemstone, following by 5 tons of turquoise (Firouzeh).
+More than 16000 registered artisans are busy in the field.
+Agate (Aghigh) is the most popular gemstone, following by turquoise (Firouzeh).
 Different types of Corundum such as Sapphire or Ruby, Jasper, aquamarine are some other exploited gemstone products of Mashhad city.

 Visit: Musum of Astane Ghodse Razavi, Museum of Mashhad’s History, Toos Museum, Chenaran Village, Torghabeh Vilage, Tomb of Omar Khayam, Tomb of Ferdosi, Tomb of Attar and Kamal-ol-Molk, Malek Zuzan Mosque.

 In a flat plain covered with a fence of mountains, somewhere in the heart of the desert, where the Desert Plains and Lut Plains give their light and warmth to the earth, a city is located.
 A city in which the aqueducts have taken the water that is the essence of life from the ground The winged windbreakers dominated the wind and with the atmosphere on its alleyways, continues the life of this civilization with centuries of history.

 This city is Yazd.
 One of the oldest cities in Iran that its history goes back to the ancient Iran.
 Marco Polo mentions Yazd in his book “as big as seven days walk”.